braxtonhall/library-thing/README.md

 ### Find PDF

 While Editing a book, click on the `Find PDF` to search the internet for PDFs of the book.
-Results are pulled from z-lib and libgen, with more websites to be added in the future.
+Results are pulled from z-lib, libgen, and The Internet Archive, with more websites to be added in the future.

 <img src="img/pdf.gif" alt="find pdf flow gif">

 <sub>Please make sure to check the links!
+They may not be perfect!</sub>

+### Find Summary

+While Editing a book, click on the `Find Summary` to search the internet for summaries of the book.
+Results are pulled from Goodreads and Amazon, with more websites to be added in the future.

+<sub>Please make sure to review the summaries!
 They may not be perfect!</sub>

 ### VBL Banner